VictiniStar101/Fitness-app/README.md

 # Features

   * Enter how many steps you have taken and get the amount traveled in miles
-  * Enter in how many minutes you biked and at what speed, and get an estimate for how many miles you traveled
   * Track number of reps for exercises